uboslinux/ubos-docs/sphinx/developers/toyapps/gladiwashere-python-mysql.rst

 -------------

 Let's examine this :term:`App`'s :term:`UBOS Manifest JSON` file.
+It is similar to ``gladiwashere-php-mysql``'s, but there are a few differences:

+* It declares the :term:`App <App>` as requiring TLS.
+This means the user cannot deploy it to a :term:`Site <Site>` unless the :term:`Site <Site>` uses TLS (i.e. it is a HTTPS-only site).
-It is similar to ``gladiwashere-php-mysql``'s, but specifies dependencies on Python instead of PHP modules, and also keeps application files out of the Apache document root.
+* It specifies dependencies on Python instead of PHP modules,
+* It keeps application files out of the Apache document root.
 This is good security practice, and somewhat easier with WSGI than with PHP:

 .. code-block:: json

    {
        "type" : "app",

+       "requirestls" : true,

        "roles" : {
            "apache2" : {